Nitrogen216/ccusage-heat30/README.md

 ```

 ### SVG Export Features

-When using `--svg`, you get a comprehensive dashboard featuring:
+When exporting with `--svg`, you receive a comprehensive dashboard with the following characteristics:

-- **Default save location**: If you run `--svg` without a path, the SVG is saved to your **Desktop** as `cc-heatmap-YYYYMMDD.svg`.
+- Default save location is the Desktop with filename `cc-heatmap-YYYYMMDD.svg` if no path is specified.
-- **Custom path**: You can still provide a custom output path with `--svg <path>`.
+- Supports custom output paths to save SVG files in any directory.
-- **Left side**: GitHub-style heatmap with month/day labels and color legend
+- Left side features a GitHub-style heatmap with month/day labels and a color legend.
-- **Right side**: Professional table showing top 5 usage days with model details
+- Right side contains a professional table showing the top 5 usage days with detailed model information.
-- **Bottom**: Highlighted billing summary with total cost
+- Bottom section highlights the billing summary with total cost.
-- **Centered layout**: All elements properly aligned and centered
+- All elements are properly aligned and centered for a clean, professional look.
-- **Professional styling**: Clean typography and GitHub-inspired color scheme
+- Interactive tooltips appear when hovering over heatmap cells in most SVG viewers, showing the date and usage value.
-- **Tooltips**: Hovering over heatmap cells in most SVG viewers shows the date and corresponding usage value.
+- The SVG output is responsive and displays correctly across various viewers.

 ## Requirements

 - Node.js 18 or higher
-- [ccusage](https://github.com/ryoppippi/ccusage) - Available as npm dependency or via npx
+- [ccusage](https://github.com/ryoppippi/ccusage) - Available as an npm dependency or via npx

 ## How It Works

-1. **Data Collection**: Fetches usage data using the `ccusage` tool for the last 30 days
+1. **Data Collection**: Fetches usage data using the `ccusage` tool for the last 30 days.
-2. **Grid Generation**: Creates a GitHub-style 7×N grid representing days of the week
+2. **Grid Generation**: Creates a GitHub-style 7×N grid representing days of the week.
-3. **Color Mapping**: Applies color intensity based on usage quantiles
+3. **Color Mapping**: Applies color intensity based on usage quantiles.
-4. **Analytics Processing**: Calculates top usage days and billing totals
+4. **Analytics Processing**: Calculates top usage days and billing totals.
-5. **Terminal Rendering**: Displays heatmap with ANSI colors and centered billing summary
+5. **Terminal Rendering**: Displays heatmap with ANSI colors and centered billing summary.
-6. **SVG Export**: Generates comprehensive dashboard with heatmap, table, and billing info
+6. **SVG Export**: Generates a comprehensive dashboard with heatmap, table, and billing info.
-7. **Layout Optimization**: Centers all content for professional presentation
+7. **Layout Optimization**: Centers all content for professional presentation.

 ## Contributing